Skip to main content

 A late deposit occurs when employee deferrals and/or 401(k) loan payments are properly withheld from pay but are not timely deposited into the 401(k) plan.
 Note that this article uses the term “late deposit” to specifically refer to late employee contributions to the plan.

-As mentioned, the deadline is as soon as the contributions can reasonably be segregated from the assets of the business sponsoring the plan.
-However, small plans with less than 100 participants have a seven day safe harbor.
-This means deposits made within seven business days after the pay date in which those amounts were withheld are not considered late.
+The deadline is as soon as the contributions can reasonably be segregated from the assets of the business sponsoring the plan.
+However, small plans with less than 100 participants have a 7 day safe harbor.
+This means deposits made within 7 business days after the pay date in which those amounts were withheld are not considered late.
+Plans with 100 participants or more have a 5 business day safe harbor, which means deposits made within 5 business days after the pay date in which those amounts were withheld are not considered late.

 A late deposit is considered a prohibited transaction under IRS and DOL rules.
 This is because the agencies view the employer as keeping employee funds for their own purposes for the period of time that the deposits are late.
 The funds reduce an employee’s paycheck and, as of the date of that paycheck, are owned by the employee, not the employer (unlike employer contributions).